tamaraprieto/EGA_upload_SMARTPTA/README.md

 4. Link the study and sample
 5. Select the files from the inbox

 > **Tip:** Use the first batch as a sanity check — verify that the analysis looks correct in the portal before running the script on all remaining batches.
-Once you are happy with the metadata, it is worth finalising the submission early to obtain an accession number (e.g. for a manuscript).
-You can continue adding analyses to the submission after finalisation while the dataset remains private pending data access approval.
 I recommend finalizing the submission so you can obtain an accession number.
 Then you can keep adding more analyses while the project remains public

 ---